 This guide provides a list of useful tools for Linux system admins.
-This list doesn’t include any complicated programs (like Ansible, Puppet) that requires a steep learning curve to setup and use in production.
+This list doesn't include any complex programs (like Ansible, Puppet) that requires a steep learning curve to setup and use in production.
 Most of the tools given here are just scripts and are very easy to install and use in real time.
-If you’re a budding Linux/Unix sysadmin who has limited experience, make use of these programs to get the job done easily and quickly.
+If you're a budding Linux/Unix sysadmin who has limited experience, make use of these programs to get the job done easily and quickly.
 These tools may not be useful all the time, but some of them might help.

 Sysadmin-util is a collection of scripts that helps the novice sysadmins and users to perform various tasks.

-Sysadmin-util contains the following scripts.
+Sysadmin-util consists of the following scripts:

 Let us go ahead and see how to install and use some of these tools with examples.

 Like I already said, the installation of all tools listed here is trivial.
 In fact, there is no need to install.
 Just clone its repository and start using the tools in no time.